 A great science cover letter is often one of the most important parts of a job application.
 You may have a brilliant CV, but submitting a poor cover letter with your application can shatter your chances of securing your dream science role.

 This is sometimes the only opportunity you will be given to illustrate to an employer exactly why your CV is worth a read and why YOU are the person they are looking for.

-Take a look at our handy tips to ensure that you stand out from the competition.
+Take a look at our handy tips on how to write a science cover letter successfully:

 Research the company and the industry